 Provides adult learners with information to become educated consumers of online higher education.

-Reports on tuition and mandatory fees at public institutions in WICHE's 15-state region, providing an institution-by-institution review of tuition changes for the current academic year, as well as those from one, five, and 10 years ago.
+Reports on tuition and mandatory fees at public institutions in the West, providing a state-by-state and institution-by-institution review of tuition changes for the current academic year, as well as those from one, five, and 10 years ago.

 Helps undergraduate students to study out of state in the West for less (150 percent of resident tuition) at some 145 institutions in 15 WICHE states.